varemenos/aklpgr-blog-posts/how-to-drain-every-single-drop-of-juice-out-of-sublime-text.md

 #### <a name="Package-Syncing"></a>Package Syncing

-Keep your different Sublime Test installations synchronized across different machines.
-The package is using a different attempt rather than just build a link.
-It is basically syncing your user folder and you can define which files you would like to include in the sync.
-On the other hand you can also exclude files from the sync for example for platform depending settings or packages.
+Keep your Sublime Test installation synchronized across different machines.
+It syncs your user folder and you can define which files you would like to include in the sync.
+You can also exclude files from the sync for example platform-depending settings or packages.

 #### <a name="HTML5"></a>HTML5